makhlaghi/attaavv/README.md

 Output structure
 ----------------------------------------
 The function fills in the ArrayInfo structure definition, declared in attaavv.h.
+Comments specified by the COMMENT_SIGN macro.
 The components include (in order):

-1. Number of header (comment) lines.
+1. Number of comment lines .
 2. Array of pointers to comments.
 3. Number of rows (zeroth axis) in the data table.
 4. Number of columns (first axis) in the data table.